-Our services and products are commercialised through well and long-established brands such as Nu-Swift, Ansul, Premier and Master.
+The Group's services and products are commercialised through well and long-established brands such as Nu-Swift, Ansul, Premier and Master.
 The unique styling of our products makes them immediately recognisable to both the industry and customers alike.

-We aim to achieve the highest levels of service and product quality through continuing training of our employees to the most stringent servicing standards and the development of the highest performancerated fire products.
+The Group aims to achieve the highest levels of service and product quality through continuing training of our employees to the most stringent servicing standards and the development of the highest performance-rated fire products.
 These activities are performed whilst considering the preservation of the environment.
-The Group continues to build on its reputation for service excellence and quality to develop a "safety solutions" business with a well diversified and loyal customer base.
+The Group continues to build on its reputation for service excellence and quality to develop a "safety solutions" business with a well-diversified and loyal customer base.